The Birth of the PAF

-All of the pickups in this list are a variation on the humble humbucker but have all got a distinct voice and have been designed with a similar purpose – to serve the guitar they’re in with the best possible guitar tone.
+All of the pickups in this list are a variation on the humble humbucker, but have all distinct voices and have been designed with a similar purpose – to serve the guitar they’re in with the best possible guitar tone.

 The Best Gibson Pickups

 Let’s have a look at some of the best pickups in a bit more depth…

 Gibson CustomBucker Pickup

 The Gibson CustomBucker is the holy grail pickup available in modern instruments.
 It’s only available in a Gibson Custom Shop guitar and is not available to purchase separately.

 It’s also the closest Gibson come to recreating their perfect PAF pickups from the 1950s.
 With a mellower sounding Alnico III magnet and smooth rounded tones on offer.
 It’s quite simply ‘that’ Gibson sound that you probably have in your head made famous by guys like Jimmy Page, Slash and so many others.